rte-france/cgmes-ocl-validator/README.md

 - *(optional)* copy in the directory `config` a CGMES boundary set (same format: each instance as a separate zip).
 This boundary set will be substituted to the one defined in the IGM if this is not the same.
 This process is similar to what OPDE does.
-- *(optional)* in case validation rules have been updated, a new version can be used to re-process data.
-It has to replace `config/cgmes61970oclModel.ecore`.
+- **important**: required validation rules are specified in a separare configuration file, it has to be stored into `config/cgmes61970oclModel.ecore`.
+This configuration file can be obtained from ENTSOe CGM BP group: https://extra.entsoe.eu/CGM/Collaboration/CGMESRelatedDocumentsEMFCGMESTestModels/2019%20QoCDCv3.1%20Prototype%20validation%20results/cgmes61970oclModel.ecore

 ## Usage
 ###  Windows users